Aliceravier/Chocorate/README.md

 Repo for our second year WAD project that aims to setup the Chocorate website (about rating chocolate) using django

 TODO (incomplete list)
+- rate chocolates
+- add a new post functionality
+- comments
+- make signin/up forms
 - make nice html/css for all views
-- make nice base html
-- make signin/up forms
-- create database/migrate/test
+- population script
-- make search logic
+- have five most popular categories under trending

 - add specifics under 'MARKS' that we're being marked on in here

 CONSIDER